database-spinner/util/README.md

-# util
-Utilities for dbspinner
+Database utilities required by dbspinner